Home » Government Schemes » Employment Linked Scheme

 • These schemes provide benefits to employers and first-time employees who have enrolled in the EPFO (Employees Provident Fund Organisation).

-Scheme A – First-time Employment
+Scheme A – Incentives for First-time Employment

-• Under this scheme, all newly joined employees in the formal sector will receive a direct benefit transfer of one month’s salary in 3 instalments of up to Rs.15,000
+• Under this scheme, all newly joined employees in the formal sector will receive a direct benefit transfer of one month’s salary in 3 instalments of up to Rs.
+15,000

 • Eligibility: enrolment in the EPFO and a salary of up to 1 lakh per month.